 When you do buy or borrow baby clothes, look for cotton material to put near your baby’s sensitive skin.
-Wool and other fabrics can irritate his skin.
-You can use clothes made from these fabrics as outer layers.
+Wool and other fabrics can irritate his skin, although it’s OK to use clothes made from these fabrics as outer layers.
 Also, cotton clothes will keep baby cooler in hot weather than clothes made from acrylic fibres.

-As your baby starts to move around, it makes sense to choose clothes that are comfy and don’t restrict movement.
+As your baby starts to move around, it makes sense to choose clothes that are comfortable and don’t restrict movement.

 Once your baby starts crawling, her clothing will get dirty.
-While your baby is on all fours, easy-to-wash cotton overalls and pants (ideally with padded knees, and buttons at the crotch to make nappy changing easier) are worth their weight in gold.
-In general, look for things that can be thrown in the washing machine and won’t need to be ironed.
-Darker colours don’t show the dirt as much.
+While your baby is on all fours, easy-to-wash cotton overalls and pants are great.
+Pants with padded knees and buttons at the crotch for easy nappy-changing are ideal.
+In general, look for things that you can throw in the washing machine and won’t need to iron.
+Also, darker colours don’t show the dirt as much.

 Long sleeves and leggings will help protect baby’s skin too.
 It’s a good idea to choose cotton to keep baby cool.

-As your baby gets more wriggly, it might be a good idea to dress her on the floor or on top of a bed or couch.
-Always keep a hand on her so she doesn’t roll off.
-Once your baby starts to move or roll, it’s much safer to put her on the floor to dress or change nappies.
+As your baby wriggles more, it might be a good idea to dress him on the floor or on top of a bed or couch.
+Always keep a hand on him so he doesn’t roll off.
+Once your baby starts to move or roll, it’s much safer to put him on the floor to dress or change nappies.

-Baby clothes can be washed with the rest of the laundry, but try to avoid strong detergents and fabric softeners.
+You can wash baby clothes with the rest of the laundry, but try to avoid strong detergents and fabric softeners.
 These can irritate your baby’s skin.

 Soak nappies and clothes soiled with poo in nappy sanitiser before washing.
-Nappy sanitiser also makes a handy presoaker once your baby starts on solids – even with a bib, your baby’s clothes will get covered in food or milk.
+Nappy sanitiser also makes a handy pre-soak once your baby starts on solids.
+Even with a bib, your baby’s clothes will get covered in food and drink.